bonitasoft/bonita-labs-doc/md/installation_guide.md

 ## Evaluation mode

-This mode is design to get a fully functional ICI stack including ICI server, ICI storage and living applications for configuration and operation management.
+This mode is designed to get a fully functional ICI stack including ICI server, ICI storage and Living Applications for configuration and operations management.

 :::warning
-Du to usage of Docker container for ICI server and storage, this mode is not recommended for production platform.
+Due to the usage of Docker containers for ICI server and storage, this mode is not recommended for a production platform.
 :::

 ### Linux / OSX

-Elasticsearch, even in a Docker container, requires specific configuration of virtual memory. see [elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html)
+Elasticsearch, even in a Docker container, requires a specific configuration of virtual memory.
+For more information, see [elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html)

 ```
 # configure runtime environnement